Integrated Health Studies

 See how other students found their fit below with this major!

 As this major is new to UIC, we are building our alumni base.
-Below is a sample of how our UIC students have applied their Integrated Health Studies (IHS) major through unique internship experiences:
+Below is a sample of how our recent UIC graduates have applied their Integrated Health Studies (IHS) major in entry level roles and through unique internship experiences:

 - Business/Development/Sales Intern, Morton Gas and Food Inc.